spwilson2/whimsy/docs/readme.rst

 each test is loaded and ran one at a time so there is no way to gather up all *fixture* elements and build those we want to right away.

-Options that were not hevily explored were those in the 'acceptance test' world.
+Options that were not deeply explored were those in the 'acceptance test' world.
 I have personal experience working with the `RobotFramework
 <http://robotframework.org/>`__ and found that working in 'human' language is
 more difficult and error prone than modern programming languages.